attentive/georabble-feb-2017/slides/stream-processing.md

 * Database-like environment
  * **Stream** concept replaces **table** concept
+ * **Stream processors** are a lot like database queries
-* Stream processors access ingested events in real-time without intermediate disk operations
+ * Stream processors are often written in a SQL-like environment
- * Performs much better than a database - database-reindex - query round-trip
- * Only current stream data is available to process
- * *Windowed* operations: moving averages, counts, aggregates, thinning and filtering